-The Age Well Times is Packed with Actionable Longevity and Healthy Ageing Guides: Here is How Things are Organised
+The Age Well Times is Packed with Actionable Longevity and Healthy Aging Guides: Here is How Things are Organised

-The Age Well Times takes the complex world of longevity and healthy ageing, providing actionable guides and clear explainers.
+The Age Well Times takes the complex world of longevity and healthy aging, providing actionable guides and clear explainers.

 Here is an overview of the different sections:

-- Longevity Science: Labs around the world are moving the science of healthy ageing forward at a rapid pace.
+- Longevity Science: Labs around the world are moving the science of healthy aging forward at a rapid pace.
 This section covers the breakthroughs and challenges in longevity drugs, personalised medicine, and biotechnology.

-- People in Longevity: Superstars in the field, healthy aging podcasts, and YouTube channels and actionable take-aways from the most popular longevity books can be found here.
+- People in Longevity: Superstars in the field, healthy aging podcasts, and YouTube channels and actionable take-aways from the most popular longevity books are found here.

 - About / My Blog: The mission of the Age Well Times is to turn longevity research into actionable habits.
 You will also find my blog in this section.
 It covers the personal side of living the longevity lifestyle.

 Topics which span multiple sections include ethics.
-This includes key issues of sustainably longer lifespans, fairness in the distribution of medicines and whether ageing should be considered a disease.
+This includes key issues of sustainably longer lifespans, fairness in the distribution of medicines and whether aging should be considered a disease.

 You will find more detail on what is in each area of the site below.